 3. Hop-On Hop-Off Boatstour

 Everything that has to do with boat trips is always an experience for children.
-In Venice, there is the very expensive trip with the motorboat, the typical gondolas, the “Vaporetti”, thus the everywhere visible water buses of the public local traffic and the round trip with the Hop-On Hop-Off boat tour which is rather cheap, especially for a 48-hour ticket.
+In Venice, there is the very expensive trip by motorboat, the typical gondolas, the “Vaporetti”, thus the everywhere visible water buses of the public local traffic and the round trip with the Hop-On Hop-Off boat tour which is rather cheap, especially for a 48-hour ticket.

 We will come to the gondolas later in a separate tip.
 The trip in the water buses is, in any case, an adventure.
 Get in, take off and drive on to the next stop.
 There is always something going on.
 Unfortunately, these boats are almost always overcrowded, seldom offer seats and progress only slowly due to a multitude of stops.
 Single trips with the Vaporetti are very expensive, so it is better to get a day or several day tickets in advance.